A huge working farm has been transformed into a multi-venue paddock-to-plate destination.

 Guests will be able to join guided farm tours.

 What makes the project particularly significant for travellers is the broader visitor offering beyond dining.
-Guests will be able to join guided farm tours, browse local markets, attend workshops and take part in sustainability experiences focused on everything from soil health to renewable energy.
+Guests are able to join guided farm tours, browse local markets, attend workshops and take part in sustainability experiences focused on everything from soil health to renewable energy.

-The farm will also host educational programs, including partnerships focused on teaching children where food comes from and how it’s grown.
+The farm also hosts educational programs, including partnerships focused on teaching children where food comes from and how it’s grown.

 Why it matters